10 April 2019.

 From the parking lot, it’s just 3 kilometres to the farthest point, an easy 1 hour each way, but you’ll most likely be persuaded to spend a whole lot more time here.
 This area is notoriously foggy and, though it should go without saying, remember to always be exceptionally careful when wandering about near the cliffs.

-UPDATE: As of April 2019 the trail along Sørvágsvatn to Trælanípan is restricted and visitors are required to pay a hiking fee and be accompanied by a guide.
+** UPDATE: As of April 2019 the trail along Sørvágsvatn to Trælanípan is restricted and visitors are required to pay a hiking fee and be accompanied by a guide.
 The cost is 450 DKK (€60) for adults, 150 DKK (€20) for children aged 7 to 14, and free for kids 6 and under.
 Guided hiking groups depart at 9 a.m., 12 and 3 p.m. daily.
-For more information and to book, see here and here.
+Book your tour here or visit this website for more information.

 Sørvágsvatn is one of the most visited areas in the Faroe Islands and these measures have been put in place to help preserve the fragile natural environment and curb the strain from increasing foot traffic.